5 The First City

 The answer is written in carbon isotopes.
 Carbon has two stable isotopes: 12C (six protons, six neutrons) and 13C (six protons, seven neutrons).
 The heavier isotope behaves slightly differently in chemical reactions – it forms slightly stronger bonds, reacts slightly more slowly, and is slightly less likely to be incorporated into products during enzymatic reactions.

 A similar story plays out with nitrogen.
-The enzyme nitrogenase, which fixes atmospheric N\(_2\) into biologically usable ammonia (NH\(_3\)), also discriminates between isotopes.20 Together, RuBisCO and nitrogenase are the key enzymes by which inorganic substances enter the biosphere – the gatekeepers between the mineral world and the living one.
+The enzyme nitrogenase, which fixes atmospheric N\(_2\) into biologically usable ammonia (NH\(_3\)), also discriminates between isotopes.24 Together, the carbon-fixation enzymes and nitrogenase are the key catalysts by which inorganic substances enter the biosphere – the gatekeepers between the mineral world and the living one.

 The quantitative framework for isotope fractionation – the \(\delta^{13}\)C scale, its measurement, and its limitations as a biosignature – is detailed in Appendix A.